Cray-HPE/yapl/README.md

 ----
 ### What is YAPL?

-Goss is a Yaml based pipeline orchestration tool for executing/managing pipeline workflows.
+YAPL is a Yaml based pipeline orchestration tool for executing/managing pipeline workflows.
 It is best suited for a complicated installation process that involves many moving parts

 ### Why YAPL